BigCiba/Dota2-API-Vuepress/docs/dota2-lua-api/CDOTA_BaseNPC/README.md

 [void SpeakConcept(hCriteriaTable)](SpeakConcept)|Speak a response system concept with the TLK_DOTA_CUSTOM concept.|❌ [void SpendMana(flManaSpent, hAbility)](SpendMana)|Spend mana from this unit, this can be used for spending mana from abilities or item usage.|❌
+[void StartGesture(nActivity)](StartGesture)|Add the given gesture activity.|❌ [void StartGestureFadeWithSequenceSettings(nActivity)](StartGestureFadeWithSequenceSettings)|Add the given gesture activity faded according to its sequence settings.|❌
+[void StartGestureWithFade(nActivity, fFadeIn, fFadeOut)](StartGestureWithFade)|Add the given gesture activity faded according to to the parameters.|❌
-[void StartGesture(nActivity)](StartGesture)|Add the given gesture activity.|❌ [void StartGestureWithPlaybackRate(nActivity, flRate)](StartGestureWithPlaybackRate)|Add the given gesture activity with a playback rate override.|❌
+[void StartGestureWithPlaybackRate(nActivity, flRate)](StartGestureWithPlaybackRate)|Add the given gesture activity with a playback rate override.|❌
 [void Stop()](Stop)|Stop the current order.|❌
 [void StopFacing()](StopFacing)||❌